 On the committee email lists.

 Combination of rules.
 WG21 meetings are concurrent ISO and INCITS meetings, and given that ISO and INCITS have overlapping and sometimes mutually contradictory rules, WG21 operates under a combination of the rules, which we review with ISO from time to time when there is a question.
-For example, ISO does not allow observers to attend meetings, whereas INCITS does, and WG21 does allow observers.
+For example, ISO does not normally allow experts to attend meetings as observers if they are not formally accredited by being listed in the ISO Global Directory, whereas INCITS does allow observers who are not yet members; WG21's practice is to allow observers, but not allow them to participate in WG21 (plenary) polls.

 Protected materials.
 The following materials are not publicly available and are always password-protected:

-- Documents containing the final text of a TS/IS, on which ISO asserts copyright.
+- Documents on which ISO asserts copyright, notably the final text of a TS/IS.